jcoliz/defender-endpoint-samples/README.md

 ## What's Here

-* [Hello World](./hello-world/): Basic example to ensure your connection works, and you can download some basic information from the service.
+* [Connect to Microsoft Defender for Endpoint APIs](./hello-world/): Basic example to ensure your connection works, and you can download some basic information from the service.
 * [Start Advanced Hunting](./advanced-hunting/): Simple example of running an advanced hunting query against the Security Graph APIs.
 * [Explore Advanced Hunting Queries](./advanced-hunting-yaml/): The Microsoft Defender portal surfaces several community-supplied threat hunting queries.
 We can use these same queries to hunt using the API!
+* [Stream events through an Event Hub](./event-hub-listener/): Use Event Hub to stream events as they happen.

 ## Getting Started